VoiNetwork/governance/Bounties/Token Leverage Platform.md

 ### What

-We want to start with a DEX that can provide leveraged trading services via perpetual futures, margin trading, leveraged tokens, options or loans.
+We want to start with a DEX that can provide leveraged trading services via perpetual futures, margin trading, leveraged tokens or loans.

 ### Why